 11:00 Sponsors Roundtable

-12:00 LGBTQ+ Two Spirit Program
+12:00 LGBTQ+ Two Spirit Lunch Program

-chair reports, introduction of strategic plan, state
+- introduction of strategic plan,

-and regional affiliate roundtable, officer and board
+- state and regional affiliate roundtable,

 6:00 Reception